Partial Inventory of the John R. Bruning Collection

 left Shank with them in November 2010.

-Bruning went to Afghanistan without any affiliation to a news organization, and he was not under contract nor in the employ
+Bruning went to Afghanistan without any affiliation to a news organization, and he was neither under contract nor in the employ

 of anyone.
-He intended to spend his time in Afghanistan writing articles about the men and women for their local newspapers.
+He intended to spend his time in Afghanistan writing articles about the military men and women for their local

 Scope and Content of Collection

-Video recordings of interviews of American and Japanese World War II pilots and German World War II submarine commanders,
+part of the collection is videorecordings of interviews with American and Japanese World War II pilots and German World War

 in Iraq (2004-2005), and in Afghanistan (2010), supplemented by a few items dated as early as 2001, were created by Bruning,